Robert L. Blank

 - AV Rated by Martindale-Hubbell

-- Listed in Best Lawyers in America, Personal Injury Litigation - Defendants and Product Liability-Defendants, 2018-2020
+- Listed in Best Lawyers in America, Personal Injury Litigation - Defendants, Product Liability-Defendants, and Litigation - Insurance, 2018-2024

 - Florida Trend Magazine Florida Legal Elite 2010-2016